Jonah Heim Player Props: Rangers vs. Dodgers

 Jonah Heim At The Plate

-- Among the qualifying hitters in MLB action, he ranks 14th in batting average, 43rd in on-base percentage, and 20th in slugging.
+- Among the qualifying hitters in MLB, he ranks 18th in batting average, 51st in on-base percentage, and 27th in slugging.

-- In 73.5% of his 83 games this season, Heim has picked up at least one hit.
-He's also had 25 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.